Larouex/IoTC-OPCUA-Server-Basic/README.md

 <b>Congratulations!
 Azure IoT Central is configured and ready.</b>

 ## SECRETS!!! - Azure Connectivity and Protecting Your Secrets
-### THIS SECTION IS OLPTIONAL AND INCLUDED AS A BEST PRACTICE FOR HANDLING SECRETS FOPR AZURE IOT CENTRAL CONNECTIONS
+### THIS SECTION IS OPTIONAL AND IS INCLUDED AS A "BEST PRACTICE" FOR HANDLING SECRETS FOR AZURE IOT CENTRAL CONNECTIONS
-<b>NOTE:</b> You can skip this section if you do not plan to use Azure Key Vault to Store and Access secrets.
+<b>NOTE:</b> You can skip this section if you do not plan to use Azure Key Vault to store and retrieve connection secrets.
 [Click here to jump to the section: I don't want to use Key Vault](#i-dont-want-to-use-key-vault)

 Azure IoT Central is what we using for capturing Telemetry and Managing out Gateway and Devices.
 It is a powerful SaaS offering and we will be using the tools and visualizations to build out a rich application for our scenario.
 In order to connect our devices and gateway to IoT Central, we need to manage a set of secrets and we will store those secrets in Azure Key Vault.
 I highly recommend that you do this so you do not make a mistake and expose access to your application, gateway or devices.